 When you buy your bond with Jet, the application takes minutes through our streamlined process.
 Jet Insurance Company cuts out the middlemen who slow down the process and can cost you more in the form of fees and commissions.

-At Jet, your utility deposit bond can cost as low as $100 for a year.
-Annual cost is calculated as a percentage of the total bond limit, which is a multiple of typical monthly charges, depending on the utility provider’s requirements.
+At Jet, your Utility Deposit Bond can cost as low as $100 for a year.
+The annual cost is calculated as a percentage of the total bond limit, which is a multiple of typical monthly charges, depending on the utility provider’s requirements.

 Yes, Jet can!
 Once you purchase your bond, Jet will immediately ship the bond (original or electronic copy, depending on the Utility Provider’s requirements) to your Utility Provider for you.
 An electronic copy of the bond will immediately be emailed to you for your records as well.

-Other carriers charge you shipping fees to send you the bond, and then leave shipment to the provider up to you at your expense.
+Other carriers charge you shipping fees to send you the bond and then leave the shipment to the provider up to you at your expense.
 Not at Jet!